Insurance 101 Video:

 What is a Business Owners Policy?

-You’ve worked hard to start and grow your business and know insurance can protect all your hard work.
+You’ve worked hard to start and grow your small business and know insurance can protect all your hard work.
 The problem is: comprehensive coverage requires a multitude of different policies — unless you purchase a Business Owners Policy.

-Think of all the things that make up your business.
+Think of all the things that make up your small business.
 Your building, equipment, tools, inventory, employees, and reputation are all vital to the success of your business.
-As a responsible business owner, you want to protect its assets.
+As a responsible small business owner, you want to protect its assets.

 However, adequately insuring and protecting your business can be a challenge — or downright daunting — and often requires a smattering of different insurance policies and products, such as: